-1836: A Land Too Fabulous takes you to three very different worlds: Prussia in the era after the Napoleonic Wars and before Germany becomes a country in 1871, on board a sailing ship crossing the Atlantic Ocean.
+1836: Escape to America takes you to very different worlds: Prussia in the era after the Napoleonic Wars and before Germany was unified in 1871 and on board a sailing ship crossing the Atlantic Ocean.
 It gives you glimpses of Gibraltar, Havana, Texas and New Orleans.
 Books 2 and 3 of The Immigrant Chronicles will take you up the Mississippi and Illinois rivers and into the American frontier at the time.

-PRUSSIA, 1836 In 1836, there was no country called "Germany," and "German" was short for "German-speaking," a designation that covered two languages and much of Northern Europe, from what is now Germany, Luxembourg and Austria to parts of Switzerland, Poland, Bohemia (now the Czech Republic), Belgium and the Netherlands.
-German immigrants thought of themselves as Bavarians or Prussians or Swiss, and it was only in America that they were lumped together and called Germans or Deutsch, the German word for "German."
+PRUSSIA, 1836 In 1836, there was no country called "Germany," and "German" was short for "German-speaking," a designation that covered multiple Germanic languages and dialects spoken over much of Northern Europe, from what is now Germany, Luxembourg and Austria to parts of Switzerland, Poland, Bohemia (now part of the Czech Republic), Belgium and the Netherlands.
+German immigrants thought of themselves as Bavarians or Prussians or Swiss, but in America that they were lumped together and called Germans or Deutsch, the German word for "German."
 My own father, a first generation German-American, was nicknamed "Dutch."

 SAILING ACROSS THE ATLANTIC OCEAN In 1836, sailing across the Atlantic took an average of forty-five days and longer on a passage like the Kästners' from Rotterdam to New Orleans.
 About twenty percent of ships went down, most often with all hands.
 Immigrants were still scarce.
 The big wave of German and Irish migrants did not begin until 1840.
 Larger groups traveling together might hire a ship, but individuals and families crossed however they could, mostly by booking passage on merchantmen (cargo ships).
 Passengers were expected to bring their own food and cook for themselves.